makerdao/governance-portal-v2/README.md

 #### Network providers

 The portal uses the [Wagmi](https://wagmi.sh/react/getting-started) library in order to communicate with the Ethereum network through its React hooks, and [Viem](https://viem.sh/docs/getting-started) in order to do so through its public client as well as provide Web3 utilities.
 Both Wagmi and Viem work by connecting to JSON-RPC APIs via HTTP in order to provide on-chain data to web applications.
 By default, they provide default RPC URLs that can be used to get started.
 However, these RPCs keys can quickly become rate-limited when too many requests are made.
-In order to prevent this, it is recommended that you sign up and add your own API keys to the configuration for [Alchemy](https://docs.alchemy.com/reference/ethereum-api-quickstart) and [Infura](https://docs.infura.io/infura/networks/ethereum/how-to/secure-a-project/project-id).
+In order to prevent this, it is recommended that you sign up and add your own API keys to the configuration.

 Due to the large volume of data that is constantly being fetched and displayed in the portal, we use caching in order to cache various network responses for a limited amount of time.
 This helps to reduce the load of networking calls to various APIs.
 This feature can be configured to be on or off.